Get AI SEO for FREE.

 Preventing a page from being crawled ≠ Preventing a page from being indexed

-But then, if you add No Index Robots Meta and simultaneously block the search engine from crawling these URLs, technically, you’re not allowing Googlebot to crawl & know the page has got a No Index Robots Meta.
+But then, if you add a No Index Robots Meta and simultaneously block the search engine from crawling these URLs, technically, you’re not allowing Googlebot to crawl and know the page has a No Index Robots Meta.

 Ideally, you should allow Googlebot to crawl through these pages, and based on the No Index Robots Meta, Google will drop the page from the index.

-Note: Use robots.txt only for blocking files (like images, PDF, feeds, etc.) where it isn’t possible to add a No Index Robots Meta.
+Note: Use robots.txt only for blocking files (like images, PDFs, feeds, etc.) where it isn’t possible to add a No Index Robots Meta.

-Since you’ve disallowed the bots from crawling the page, Google would index the page with the limited information available from the linked page.
+Since you’ve disallowed bots from crawling the page, Google will index it using the limited information available from the linked page.

-To resolve this issue, you might consider reaching out to the external site and request to change the link to a more relevant URL on your website.
+To resolve this issue, you might consider reaching out to the external site and requesting to change the link to a more relevant URL on your website.

 5 Conclusion — Validate Fix in Google Search Console